marklishman/angular-custom-attribute-directives/article.md

 The directive performs two actions.

 Firstly, it adds a border around the active input field.
 The standard DOM `focus` and `blur` events set the `border` flag to determine the CSS border style to be used.
+The border can also be removed from the current input field using the escape key.

 Secondly the input fields are toggled between enabled and disabled when a `document:click` event is received.
 This shows that directives can in fact handle events outside the host.